ojones/cityhollalanding/README.md

 # Cityholla landing page

-You can the rendered site at [cityholla.com](http://www.cityholla.com/).
+You can the rendered site [here](https://desolate-lake-19599.herokuapp.com/).